extio-de/lm-lib/README.md

     *   For each index from 0 up to the minimum size, it creates a new `Split` object.
 Each split has:
         *   A modified version of the template where `[[key]]` is replaced with the element at that index from each corresponding list.
         *   A new `AgentContext` containing only the selected elements from the branched lists.
+    * Branched flows are executed separately and in parallel from this moment on.
+However, these flows can be combined again using the `AgentContext`'s `merge()` method. merge() only supports depth 1, this means that the merge() method can only combine the results of the immediate splits, not the results of the splits of those splits.
 *   **Example:**
     *   If `context.getContext().get("[[cities]]")` returns `["London", "Paris", "Tokyo"]` and `context.getContext().get("[[countries]]")` returns `["UK", "France", "Japan"]`, then two splits will be created (because the minimum size is 2).
         *   **Split 1:** `text` will have `[[cities]]` replaced with `"London"` and `[[countries]]` replaced with `"UK"`.
 The context will contain only `{"cities": ["London"], "countries": ["UK"]}`.